reqT/reqT/README.md

       java -jar reqT.jar

-* If `java` is missing on your system then install Java JDK LTS from here: https://adoptium.net
-  * Java JDK version 21 is recommended.

-  * The reqT jar-file is built with Java 17 but later LTS versions may also work.
-If you experience problems then revert to Java JDK version 17.

 ### Run shell

-* Run reqT in the Scala repl with:
+* Run reqT in the Scala repl with `scala repl --jar reqT.jar`

-      java --jar reqT.jar repl

-  or use `scala repl --jar reqT.jar`

 * If `scala` is missing on your system then install it from here: https://www.scala-lang.org/